-- The Certificate is granted and the required determination that the Facility will c. serve the public interest, convenience and necessity is explicitly made based on the cost estimate for the Astoria-Rainey Cable set out in Paragraph 23 of the Joint Proposal in this proceeding.
+- c.
+The Certificate is granted and the required determination that the Facility will serve the public interest, convenience and necessity is explicitly made based on the cost estimate in the evidentiary record of this proceeding.
 Certificate Holders shall include as part of their EM&CP for the Astoria-Rainey Cable a report providing an updated construction cost estimate for the Astoria-Rainey cable, including supporting documentation.
 If the updated cost estimate exceeds the cost estimate in the evidentiary record of this proceeding by ten (10) percent or more, the Certificate Holders shall file with the Secretary a Request for Reconsideration of the determination of public interest, convenience and necessity made with respect to the Facility.
 The request shall be served on all parties to this proceeding and shall clearly state that all parties may submit comments on the filing within thirty (30) days of service.
 Such request shall explain how such increased cost would be consistent with the Commission's public interest, convenience and necessity determination made in this proceeding. - d.
 Upon commencement of construction, the Certificate Holders shall file with the Secretary monthly reports showing the costs for the Astoria-Rainey Cable as they occur, broken out as follows: excavation costs, traffic control costs, cable installation costs, splicing costs, thermal back fill, manhole and vault costs, costs relating to damage to other facilities (gas, electric, telephone, fiber optic cables, sewer, water, etc.), engineering costs, inspector costs, fines, cable costs, and all other costs by category.
 The reports shall include the names of the individuals responsible for providing the information, along with their contact information, and shall contain all supporting documentation.

 e.
-Subject to the limitations of Condition 15(b), nothing contained in this Certificate shall be construed as affecting in any way the rights of Certificate Holders to unilaterally make application to the Federal Energy Regulatory Commission ("FERC") for a change in rates, terms and conditions, charges, classification of service, Service Agreement, rule or regulation under section 205 of the Federal Power Act ("FPA") and pursuant to FERC's rules and regulations promulgated thereunder.
+Except as expressly provided in this Condition 15, nothing contained in this Certificate shall be construed as affecting in any way the rights of Certificate Holders to unilaterally make application to the Federal Energy Regulatory Commission ("FERC") for a change in rates, terms and conditions, charges, classification of service, Service Agreement, rule or regulation under section 205 of the Federal Power Act ("FPA") and pursuant to FERC's rules and regulations promulgated thereunder.